scimma/scimma-admin/doc/local_dev_without_docker.md

 When you are in, you should see the main Hopauth page, with the user email address mentioned at the top being the one you put in the file being served by netcat (`test-admin@example.com`) instead of your own institutional email address.

-Note that one disadvantage of netcat is that it will seerve the file exactly once, and then exit, so each time you log in again with a new browser session, you will need to run it again.
+Note that one disadvantage of netcat is that it will serve the file exactly once, and then exit, so each time you log in again with a new browser session, you will need to run it again.

 If you want to make up additional test users, just create more files similar to `user_data_test-admin` and serve the one you want to use with `nc` just before logging in to use it.
 When doing this note that you should change the `vo_person_id` to be distinct for each user, and give each user a unique email address.
 You will probably also want to set the `vo_display_name`s to be different, although scimma-admin will not  To make a non-admin user, omit the `"CO:COU:SCiMMA DevOps:members:active",` line from the `is_member_of` list.